-(1) Evaluation of the Effectiveness Supplementary Principle 4.11.3 (See Article 19 of Appendix 7)

-The Company pursues the best possible corporate governance structure and strives for its further enhancement at all times.
+(1) Evaluation of the Effectiveness Supplementary Principle 4.11.3 (See Article 19 of Appendix 2) The Company pursues the best possible corporate governance structure and strives for its further enhancement at all times.
 The Board of Directors itself periodically analyzes and assesses the overall effectiveness of the Board of Directors to review how the Board of Directors contributes to corporate governance functioning effectively, identify issues and make improvements.
 An overview of the results is then disclosed.

-◆ Efforts to Resolve Issues Recognized in the Fiscal Year 2015 Evaluation of the Board of Directors
+♦ Efforts to Resolve Issues Recognized in the Fiscal Year 2016 Evaluation of the Board of Directors

-In fiscal year 2015, the Directors' evaluation of the Company's corporate governance system and the state of operation of the Board of Directors and each committee were generally high and the Company's Board of Directors found that the effectiveness of the Board was sufficiently ensured.
-However, it was also recognized that there is a need to deepen the discussion concerning medium- to long-term issues and relationships with investors and shareholders and that there is room for improvement in the proceedings of meetings.
+In fiscal year 2016, the Directors' evaluation of the Company's corporate governance system and the state of operation of the Board of Directors and each committee were generally high and the Company's Board of Directors found that the effectiveness of the Board was sufficiently ensured.
+However, the following were identified as areas for improvement: identification and enhancement of discussion of long-term issues, consideration of the size and composition of the Board of Directors, enhancement of discussion of the succession plan by the Nomination Committee, and monitoring of the Medium-term Management Plan.